Tina Fey talks working with Lindsay Lohan again in new "Mean Girls"

 Fey was also involved in the editing process for the new movie, something different from her time making the first film, where she was a first-time screenwriter and less involved in the post-production process.

-With its blend of nostalgia and contemporary flair, Fey is excited to see how the audience receives "Mean Girls: The Musical."
+With its blend of nostalgia and contemporary flair, Fey is excited to see how the audience receives the new "Mean Girls."

 "We knew that, you know, the Broadway show brought so much joy to so many people and we only closed because the pandemic came," she said.
 "And I just knew there was more joy to be had and I wanted more people to experience this.
 I felt like there was nothing but joy to be had on the other side of this."